bradygaster/HelloOrleans/README.md

-Change the resource group name and ACR registry name environment variables to match the resource group and ACR resource name from the provision step.
+Change the resource group name and Azure Container Registry name environment variables to match the resource group and ACR resource name from the provision step.
 Then, commit the change to a new branch named `deploy` right in your browser.

 ![Committing the deployment changes.](docs/media/commit-deploy.png)